MicrosoftDocs/SupportArticles-docs/support/dynamics-365/remote-assist/remote-assist-app/mixed-reality-toolbar-not-show-on-teams-call.md

 ---
+title: The Mixed Reality toolbar doesn't appear on Teams during a Dynamics 365 Remote Assist call
+description: Resolves an issue where you can't see the Mixed Reality toolbar on Microsoft Teams desktop during a Microsoft Dynamics 365 Remote Assist call. ms.author: davepinch
 author: davepinch
-description: Learn how to resolve a problem when you can't see the Mixed Reality toolbar on the Teams desktop during a Dynamics 365 Remote Assist call ms.author: davepinch ms.date: 09/26/2023 ms.topic: troubleshooting-problem-resolution
-title: The Mixed Reality toolbar doesn’t appear on Teams during a Dynamics 365 Remote Assist call ms.reviewer: v-wendysmith ms.custom: bap-template
+ms.date: 10/23/2023
+ms.reviewer: v-wendysmith
+ms.custom: bap-template
 ---

-# The Mixed Reality toolbar doesn’t appear on Teams during a Dynamics 365 Remote Assist call
+# The Mixed Reality toolbar doesn't show on Teams during a Dynamics 365 Remote Assist call

 ## Symptoms

-The Mixed Reality toolbar doesn’t appear on the Teams desktop application during a Dynamics 365 Remote Assist call.
+The Mixed Reality toolbar doesn't appear on Microsoft Teams desktop application during a Microsoft Dynamics 365 Remote Assist call.

-## Cause 1: Teams downloaded a new version of the client app in the background but is still running the older version of the app
+## Cause 1: Microsoft Teams downloaded a new version of the client app in the background but is still running the older version of the app

-### Resolution
+#### Resolution

-Restart your PC.
+To solve this issue, restart your PC.

 ## Cause 2: The Dynamics 365 Remote Assist HoloLens user has temporarily lost tracking

-### Resolution
+#### Resolution

-The Dynamics 365 Remote Assist HoloLens user should [review tips for restoring tracking.](/dynamics365/mixed-reality/remote-assist/mobile-app/mobile-tutorial#what-happens-if-the-app-loses-tracking)
+The Dynamics 365 Remote Assist HoloLens user should [review tips for restoring tracking](/dynamics365/mixed-reality/remote-assist/mobile-app/mobile-tutorial#what-happens-if-the-app-loses-tracking).